apache/couchdb-documentation/src/maintenance/compaction.rst

 where `overnight_channel` is the name of the channel you want to configure.

+Note: CouchDB determines time via the UTC (GMT) timezone, so these settings must be expressed as UTC (GMT).

 The `strict_window` setting will cause the compaction daemon to suspend all active compactions in this channel when exiting the window, and resume them when re-entering.
 If `strict_window` is left at its default of false, the active